lmanul/424/index.md

 rear yard, without the need to obtain such consent.
 All other provisions of this’ Section 13 shall apply to all Units.

-Non-structural alterations and improvements to Residen- tial Units that do not affect the exterior of the Building or the value of other Units may be made without the prior approval of the Board of Managers..
+Non-structural alterations and improvements to Residential Units that do not affect the exterior of the Building or the value of other Units may be made without the prior approval of the Board of Managers..